Compassionate Late Withdrawal

 Interrupted Studies status and Compassionate Late Withdrawal

-It is important for a student who has been granted Interrupted Studies status to attempt the GAT in both years, but particularly in the year they return to complete the study.
+It is important for a student who has been granted Interrupted Studies status to attempt the GAT in both years, but particularly in the academic year they return to complete the study.

 Interstate and overseas arrangements

-- they are on an exchange program overseas
+- are on an exchange program overseas

 Events such as family holidays, birthdays and weddings are not considered valid grounds for an application to sit VCE external assessments interstate or overseas.